-Georgie PURCELL (Northern Victoria) (19:43): (1654) My adjournment matter is for Minister Symes in her capacity as Leader of the Government, and it relates to the continued usage of the Lord's Prayer in Parliament.
+Georgie PURCELL (Northern Victoria) (19:43): (1654) My adjournment matter is for Minister Symes in her capacity as the Leader of the Government, and it relates to the continued usage of the Lord's Prayer in Parliament.
 In the last term of Parliament, the then Attorney-General made a clear commitment to this chamber and to the people of Victoria that the government would at the beginning of this term begin a process to replace the Lord's Prayer with a more inclusive model for opening Parliament, one that is reflective of a modern Victoria.
-When my colleague Mr Ettershank asked the Leader of the Government in the Legislative Council for an update on 7 March 2023, she described it as:
+When my colleague Mr Ettershank asked the Leader of the Government in the Legislative Council for an update on 7 March 2023, she described it as 'a matter for this chamber and a matter for the other chamber'.
 Similarly, when asked again by Mr Ettershank, the then Attorney-General responded that: